szermatt/emacsclient-commands/README.md

 ### emerge

-`emerge` helps resolve conflicts using ediff.
+`emerge` helps resolve conflicts using [Ediff](https://www.gnu.org/software/emacs/manual/html_node/ediff/index.html#Top).

-The command starts an ediff merge session and waits for the user to end the session, usually by pressing q in the buffer "Ediff Control Panel".
+The command starts an Ediff merge session and waits for the user to end the session, usually by pressing q in the buffer "Ediff Control Panel".

 If the session ends with all conflicts resolved, the merge is reported